Tsanain/Encryption-Lambda-fn/README.md

 3. Run `cdk deploy`.
 4. Copy the api gateway link into postman under `GET` method.
 5. Get Api key from api gateway console and paste it in header with `x-api-key` as key and api key value as value.
-6. Enter string parameters to be encrypted and run the link
+6. Enter string parameters to be encrypted and run the link.

    ### Output